Car Detailing: How to Clean and Polish Chrome

 Get To Know Your Chrome

-Before we discuss how, let’s get to know this captivating metal a little better in order to make the best out of our efforts on how to clean and polish chrome.
+Before we discuss how, let’s get to know this captivating metal a little better.
+We need this in order to make the best out of our efforts on how to clean and polish chrome.
 There are two types, real chrome and plastic chrome.
 If you have a vehicle from as far back as the 40’s to the 70’s, chances are high that it is real chrome on its bumper and rims.

 However, with the escalating global demand for automotives, plastic chrome is more of the norm for your average vehicles manufactured these days.
-Plastic chrome is in fact, plastic that is coated with chrome.
-It is commonly used as it weighs less and is cheaper to produce.
-So, while you can let its shine come through, you want to avoid overdoing the polishing and buffing to where it cuts into and exposes the underlying layers of metal of your vehicle.
+Plastic chrome is in fact, plastic that has chrome on top.
+Manufacturers use it as it weighs less and is cheaper to produce.
+You can let its shine come out.
+But you want to avoid overdoing the polishing and buffing to where it cuts into and exposes the underlying layers of metal of your vehicle.
 Thus, you have to be sure as to which type your automotive has, in order to know how to clean and polish chrome properly.

 Cleaning Your Chrome

-First thing you have to do is hose down the chrome areas you want to work, clearing off as much of the larger physical contaminants; dirt, mud and gunk.
-Suppose it is your wheel rims you are starting off with apply your chrome cleaner onto its surface and use a wheel brush to help you work it in and remove the more persistent bits.
+First thing you have to do is hose down the chrome areas you want to work.
+Then clearing off as much of the larger physical contaminants; dirt, mud and gunk.
+It is your wheel rims you are starting off with apply your chrome cleaner onto its surface.
+Then use a wheel brush to help you work it in and remove the more persistent bits.
 A good chrome cleaner will have lubricants that allows you to clean without scratching your chrome.

 Work on a small section at a time and do not let the cleaner dry out on the surface.
 Should there be stubborn stains that will not budge; you may want to use synthetic steel wool to help the process along.
 Once that is done, use water to give it a rinse off.
 Then, use a clean microfiber wash cloth to dry the section up.
 Just as you do not want to leave cleaner stains, you do not want to leave behind any water spots either.